rmsk2/F256_Mandelbrot/README.md

 machine and I have not tested this software on any other operating system.
 The `64tass` version available in the Ubuntu repos works for this project.

+# Additional info

 At the moment you can not change the section of the Mandelbrot set that is visualized.
 This may be added in the future.
+The bitmap graphics is stored at physical address $40000 and has a length of 320*240 = 76800 bytes.
+You could use `bsave "apple.bin", $40000, 76800` to save the calculated picture.

-# A sidenote about performance
+# A note about performance

 The F256 version of this program needs for the calculation using the same parameters only 60% of the runtime of the Commander X16 version (measured in the latest version of the emulator).
 As the F256 runs at 6.29 MHz and the X16 at 8 MHz this speedup